 Detainment for 6 hours

-I politely asked what had I done wrong but no one could tell me what crime I had committed!
+I politely ask, what have I done wrong, but no one can tell me what crime I have committed.

 If you are a tourist entering the UK and detained, this is what you can expect…